parse-community/parse-server-s3-adapter/README.md

 S3Adapter("key", "secret", "bucket")
 S3Adapter("key", "secret", "bucket", options) S3Adapter(options) // where options must contain bucket.
+S3Adapter(options, s3overrides)
 ```
+If you use the last form, `s3overrides` are the parameters passed to [AWS.S3](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#constructor-property).

+In this form if you set `s3overrides.params`, you must set at least `s3overrides.params.Bucket`

 or with an options hash